odewahn/gpt-level-classifier/README.md

 - _Editorially driven_.
 This approach allows content experts, rather than engineers, to tweak the prompt and tune the results.
 This iterative process, sometimes called "prompt engineering", will let us refine the language in the prompt until it provides a desired level of accuracy.
 - _Scalablity_.
 It is trivial to apply the model to our entire corpus of content.
 - _No training data_.
 It does not require extensive training data to build a formal classifier.
 The need for thousands of samples has been a major impediment to prior efforts, and this approach eliminates the need almost entirely.
 - _Cost effectiveness_.
 My initial estimates are that it would cost around $500 to compute difficulty levels for all content.
-(This is just raw cost of the API, and excludes things like the time required to refine the prompt.)
+(This is just the raw cost of the API and excludes things like the time required to refine the prompt.)

 Some disadvantages include:

 - _The "Black box" problem_.
 GPT-3 is a black box, so it's impossible to understand why it makes the choices it makes.
-Unlike a tradional programming language, one can only influence it by altering the prompt.
+Unlike a traditional programming language, one can only influence it by altering the prompt.
 While this might have the desired effect on some cases, it might also lead to poorer performance in other areas.
 We can counter this with a rigorous process for evaluating the overall accuracy (see below).
 - _Reliance on an external vendor_.
 There's an argument that this should be an in-house competency.
 Until we have capacity for this, however, an outside vendor make sense, as it does with Miso.
 - _Potentially lower quality than a human rating_.
 A learner who digs deeply into the content might ultimately disagree with GPT-3's classification.
 Of course, the same might be true of any ranking system, even one created by the author of the learning content, since level of difficulty is inherently subjective.
-(For example, "Introduction to Quantum Physics" would be a beginner title to a physicist, but I would find it baffling.)
+(For example, "Introduction to Quantum Physics" would be a beginner title for a physicist, but I would find it baffling.)
 Consequently, we should build in some type of feedback mechanism from users for this or any other ranking system to evaluate the overall credibility of this metadata.

 ## Process